PowerDNS/pdns/docs/backends/ldap.rst

 -  ``simple``: Search the requested domain by comparing the associatedDomain attributes with the domain string in the question.
+   Only this method supports DNSSEC, and only in certain conditions.
--  ``tree``: Search entires by translating the domain string into a LDAP dn.
+-  ``tree``: Search entries by translating the domain string into a LDAP dn.
 Your LDAP tree must be designed in the same way as the DNS LDAP tree.
 The question for "myhost.linuxnetworks.de" would translate into "dc=myhost,dc=linuxnetworks,dc=de,ou=hosts=..." and the entry where